tddworks/app-growth-toolkit/README.md

 ## 🎯 What is This?

 App Growth Toolkit is a comprehensive resource for app founders at every stage - from solo founders just starting out to teams scaling to 10K+ users.
-We curate the best tools across 6 essential categories and provide stage-based stack recommendations.
+We curate the best tools across 7 essential categories and provide stage-based stack recommendations.

 ### ✨ Features

-- **18+ Curated Tools** - Hand-picked by successful app founders
+- **20+ Curated Tools** - Hand-picked by successful app founders
-- **6 Tool Categories** - Screenshots, App Store, ASO, Analytics, Monetization, Landing Pages
+- **7 Tool Categories** - Screenshots, App Store, ASO, Reviews, Analytics, Monetization, Landing Pages
 - **3 Stage-Based Stacks** - Recommendations for Solo Founders, Growing Apps, and Scale-Ups
 - **Easy Filtering** - Click any category to filter tools
 - **Always Updated** - Open source and accepting contributions